 Lyme Disease in Dogs and Cats

-Lyme Disease is caused by Borrelia bacteria, which ticks get from feeding on infected deer and turkeys.
-Symptoms include joint inflammation and lameness as well as depression, swollen lymph nodes, and general achiness.
+Lyme Disease is caused by Borrelia bacteria, which ticks get from feeding on infected deer.
+Symptoms of Lyme disease in dogs include joint inflammation and lameness as well as depression, swollen lymph nodes, and general achiness.
 Other organs, particularly the kidneys, may develop problems as the disease progresses.
 Once a tick attaches to a dog or cat, it takes between 36 and 48 hours to download Borrelia into your pet; therefore, be sure to check your animal for ticks every day to avoid transmission.
 If you suspect that your pet has Lyme disease, a veterinarian can diagnose through a blood test, and an appropriate antibiotic therapy usually clears the infection.
 A vaccine to protect against Lyme disease is available for those who live in areas where the disease is common.

 Anaplasmosis in Dogs